szabgab/slides/golang/basics.md

 {aside}
 Each variable in Go has a type and Go will not let you mix values and variables of different types.
-When we creaed the variable with the `:=` operator it automatically deducted from the assigned value.
+When we created the variable with the `:=` operator Go automatically deducted the type from the assigned value.
+In this case it was `string`.
 {/aside}

 ![](examples/variable/variable.go)